Branch / Region

 With regards to Taekwondo where do you see yourself in 5 years? in 10 years?

-Working continuously to learn the skills necessary to become a 2nd and 3rd degree black belt.
+In 5 years I want to be working continuously to learn the skills necessary to become a 3rd and 4th degree black belt.
 Continue to improve as a Taekwondo teacher.
 Carry on and uphold the United Taekwondo legacy at Carlton.